 Our Research Team

-Brianna Mejia-Hans has been a dedicated member of Dr. Leonard’s research team since 2023.
+Brianna Mejia-Hans has been a member of Dr. Leonard’s research team since 2023.
 She graduated with high distinction from the University of Michigan-Dearborn with a B.A. in Psychology and a minor in Biological Sciences, and she is currently pursuing her M.S. in Clinical Health Psychology at the same institution.
-Her research interests include clinical health psychology, romantic relationships, family dynamics, and substance use.
-In the lab, Brianna plays an active role in all stages of the research process, from the literature review until the final publication.
+Her research interests include clinical health psychology, romantic relationships, and family dynamics.
 The ICH has given her the opportunity to collaborate with fellow researchers and present at conferences.
-Outside the lab, Brianna serves as a peer mentor for mental health and a Behavioral Sciences student ambassador.
-When she isn't at work or school, Brianna loves staying active, spending time at the beach, and being with her family and friends.
+Outside the lab, Brianna works as a peer mentor for mental health and as a Pilates instructor.
+When she isn't at work or school, Brianna loves baking, spending time at a beach, and being with her family and friends.

 Joelle holds an undergraduate degree in Psychology from Oakland University, where she developed a strong foundation in both animal and human behavior research.
 She is currently pursuing her masters degree in Clinical Health Psychology and has been a member of the ICH Lab since 2024.
 Her research and clinical interests center on relational behavior, health/biopsychology, and the influence of socioemotional factors on interpersonal dynamics.
 Joelle has worked as a psychometrist since 2024, furthering her clinical experience.
 Outside of work, she enjoys weightlifting, hiking, and spending time with family and friends.